jnozzi/cocoadev.com/SiteContent/General/SaveDocumentWithDelegateError.markdown

 ----

-Have you tried ending the sheet before you call <code>saveDocumentWithDelegate:</code>?
-If so, have you tried putting it in a delayed perform (by calling <code>performSelector:withArgument:afterDelay:</code> with a delay of 0)?
+Have you tried ending the sheet before you call     saveDocumentWithDelegate:?
+If so, have you tried putting it in a delayed perform (by calling     performSelector:withArgument:afterDelay: with a delay of 0)?

 ----